brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 foo > bar(Animal) : Organism
 ```

-The same question for the return type: is this type-safe?
-Again, the answer is no.
+Again, the question: is this type-safe?
+Unfortunately, the answer is no.

-From its parent definition, `bar` should return the type `Animal`.
+From its parent's definition, `bar` should return the type `Animal`.
 We can see the opposite problem arising if we widen the return type of this child implementation.

 ```txt